Category: Computer Skill Test

 • Any appropriate software may be used.

 • The event will be administered according to the guidelines provided in the testing packet by the proctor (a person other than the FBLA chapter adviser, such as the technology coordinator, guidance counselor, principal, or other faculty members).

 • Thirty (30) minutes will be allowed for the application portion of the test at the school testing site.
 Additional time will be allowed for general directions.
 The proctor will start and stop all participants at the same time.
 (Exception: Time allowances may be made for equipment failure.)

 • Voice recognition software may be used as an input method.

-• Participants should be prepared to demonstrate design of multiple table databases (selection of tables, fields and data types, ER diagrams, relationships), creation of tables and inserting data into tables, development of single table SQL statements, development of multiple table SQL statements, and creation of forms and reports.
+• Participants should be prepared to demonstrate the design of multiple table databases (selection of tables, fields and data types, ER diagrams, relationships), creation of tables and inserting data into tables, development of single table SQL statements, development of multiple table SQL statements, and creation of forms and reports.

 • All proofreading and keying must stop when time is called by the proctor.

 • Problems will be weighted according to difficulty and may be completed in any order.

 • Participants must provide their own pens and pencils.